Organizing Assets in Adobe Photoshop

 To use the contents of an artboard as a single image in the UI, you can merge the groups and layers when you export them.
 During import, the contents are flattened into one PNG file.
 The merge is done in a way that enables you to change the groups and layers in Photoshop or Adobe Illustrator and then export and import the artboard again.
 This is an easy way to create a reference image of how the final UI should look like, for example.

-Place different parts of the UI, such as menus and pop-ups, on separate artboards to be able to export them as components or children and to import them as QML and PNG files that you can drag and drop to the working area in Qt Design Studio Design mode while creating a prototype.
+Place different parts of the UI, such as menus and pop-ups, on separate artboards to be able to export them as components or children and to import them as QML and PNG files that you can drag and drop to the working area in Qt Design Studio Design mode while creating a UI.

 For more information, watch a video tutorial and webinar about using Qt Bridge: